yodrew/yodrew.github.io/_pages/front/introduction.md

 #### requirements

-To retreat, one needs three things: knowledge, materials, and support.
+To retreat, one needs three things:

-- knowledge:
+1. knowledge:
 	- of hygienic theory
 	- of the practice of hygienic darkroom retreating
-- materials
+2. materials
 	- darkroom
 	- food
 	- personal belongings
-- support
+3. support
 	- supporters are knowledgeable: have read this book, possibly [Shelton's](/f/hygiene.pdf)
 	- experienced: have done at least a [5-day](/format#5-day) retreat
 	- sympathetic, protective of himself and retreater